grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

   you tag your custom metrics with invalid names.
 - **Recommendations**:
   - Ensure your custom metric names comply with OpenTelemetry and Prometheus limitations.
 Such as:
-    - they only contain valid symbols of ASCII letters, numbers, or `_`.
+    - Only contain valid symbols of ASCII letters, numbers, or `_`.
     - Metric names must not start with a number.

 ## Health alerts